Pyritinol (Pyrithioxine / Encephabol)

 26 patients with clinical diagnosis of Senile Dementia of Alzheimer's type (SDAT).
 Randomly assigned in double-blind cross-over trial pyritinol vs placebo.
 Long-term follow-up 1 year.
 Psychiatric/neurological exam, psychometric testing, regional cerebral blood flow.

-Pyritinol had BENEFICIAL EFFECT on cognitive performance SUSTAINED during long-term follow-up of 1 year.
+Pyritinol had beneficial effect on cognitive performance sustained during long-term follow-up of 1 year.
 Memory performance improvement on battery of 7 tests with repeated 300 mg daily doses.
 Limited by small sample but important for demonstrating durability of effects.
 Supports clinical use for chronic dementia indications where sustained benefit matters.

 Side effects and drug interactions